Sponsored links:

 Saintes-Maries-de-la-Mer, Provence, France

-Saintes-Maries-de-la-Mer is the capital of the Camargue area.
-The town is located in the delta of the Rhone, about 1 km east of the mouth of the Petit Rhône branch, about 30 km from Aigues-Mortes and Le Grau-du-Roi, and about 35 km south of Arles.
-This town is famous for its beautiful beaches, white houses and the surrounding area related to the Camargue region, as well as the church and pilgrimage organized every year by the Gypsies in honor of its patron, Saint Sarah.
+Saintes-Maries-de-la-Mer is the vibrant capital of the Camargue area, a unique region of wetlands and lagoons in the Rhone river delta.
+The town is located about 1 km east of the mouth of the Petit Rhône branch, approximately 30 km from the historic towns of Aigues-Mortes and Le Grau-du-Roi, and about 35 km south of the Roman city of Arles.
+This charming town is famous for its beautiful sandy beaches, iconic white-washed houses, and its deep connection to the distinctive Camargue landscape and culture.

 Parkings in Saintes-Maries-de-la-Mer

-There is a quite large, free parking by the lake Étang des Launes (P1; GPS: 43.452784, 4.424674).
-Its major advantage is that after parking the car you can walk only a few intersections and you're in the town's center or at the port.
-Similar place could be also a parking lot at the Avenue Gilbert Leroy (P2; GPS: 43.451710, 4.432644).
-However, that large parking lot can quickly become too small - just arrive late or on a weekend, and then it turns out that all the places are already occupied.
-But do not worry - the town has a really very huge parking (P3; GPS: 43.454342, 4.433391), however located 800 m from the center, on the eastern borders, but it's advantage is that it's almost always available, and free.
+One popular and quite large, free parking area is located right by the lake Étang des Launes (1; GPS: 43.452784, 4.424674).
+Its major advantage is that after parking your car, you can walk just a few blocks and you're already in the town's center or at the bustling port.
+A similar convenient option is the parking lot at Avenue Gilbert Leroy (2; GPS: 43.451710, 4.432644).
+However, both these large parking lots can fill up quickly—just arrive late or on a weekend, and you might find that all the spots are already occupied, so arriving early is always a good idea.

 The port, the beaches and the trip to the mouth of the Rhone